‘The Vampire Diaries’ Season 8: Tyler Lockwood Will Return [Spoilers]

 — JUSTINISBAE (@__JUSTINISBAE__) January 23, 2017

 Tyler did return, but only for a few brief moments.
 To prove that he had his humanity switched off and there was no saving him, Damon killed Tyler, just as Tyler returned to town.
 There was hope that he would be saved, but it was soon clear that it was too late.
-The people of Mystic Falls mourned the loss of their friend, as fans screamed at Julie Plec.
+The people of Mystic Falls mourned the loss of their friend as fans screamed at Julie Plec.
 How could she bring back one of the original characters just to kill him off in such an unceremonious way?

 Well, it turns out that there is a deeper reason for Tyler’s death.
 This week in The Vampire Diaries Season 8, Michael Trevino will reprise his role.
 As already reported by the Inquisitr, Damon will be pulled into his memories after Sybil forces him to turn his humanity back on.
 He will be in a comatose state, trapped in the memories of all the bad things that he has done.
 One of those bad things is the death of Tyler Lockwood.